(Warning: This article may contain disturbing images that could be upsetting for sensitive viewers.)

 Breed Specific Legislation

 Breed-specific legislation (BSL) is a “blanket term for laws that regulate or ban certain dog breeds in an effort to decrease dog attacks on humans and other animals,” according to the American Society for the Prevention of Cruelty to Animals (ASPCA).
-The laws are also called pit bull bans and breed-discriminatory laws. – Britannica
+These laws are also known as pit bull bans and breed-discriminatory laws.

 In the 80s, attacks by pit bull-type dogs were sensationalized after there were several incidences of humans being attacked by them.
 Here are the facts about the “rampant” instances: